TD$\Delta$SCF: Time-Dependent Density Functional Theory with a Non-Aufbau Reference for near-degenerate states: Results

-The overall trends are illustrated in Fig.~\ref{fig:st_gap}, where the calculated $\Delta E_{\rm ST}$ are plotted against the experimental values, taken from Ref.\cite{Bernard12,diatomic,benzyne}.
+The overall trends are illustrated in Fig.~\ref{fig:st_gap}, where the calculated $\Delta E_{\rm ST}$ are plotted against the experimental values, taken from Ref.\cite{atoms,diatomic,CH2,NH2+,SiH2,PH2+,benzyne}.
 Conventional DFT shows substantial deviations from experiment, and these deviations increase as the Hartree--Fock exchange fraction increases.
 This trend is quantified in Table~\ref{tb:st_gap}, which summarizes the signed errors relative to experiment.
-The MAEs of conventional DFT are 7.28, 10.18, and 15.18 kcal/mol for BLYP, B3LYP, and BHHLYP, respectively.
-SF-TDDFT performs especially poorly with BLYP, for which the results deviate catastrophically from the experimental values, giving an MAE of 209.14 kcal/mol.
+The MAEs of conventional DFT are 7.53, 10.51, and 15.62 kcal/mol for BLYP, B3LYP, and BHHLYP, respectively.
+SF-TDDFT performs especially poorly with BLYP, for which the results deviate catastrophically from the experimental values, giving an MAE of 208.92 kcal/mol.
 For this reason, the SF-BLYP results are omitted from Fig.~\ref{fig:st_gap}.
-Although the results improve substantially when Hartree--Fock exchange is introduced, the scatter remains large even with B3LYP and BHHLYP, particularly for atoms, diatomic molecules, and carbenes with pronounced one-center diradical character.
-In addition, SF-TDDFT systematically underestimates the gaps.
+Although the results improve substantially when Hartree--Fock exchange is introduced, the scatter remains large even with B3LYP and BHHLYP, particularly for atoms, small diatomic molecules, and carbenes with pronounced one-center diradical character, for which limitations of collinear SF-TDDFT have been noted previously.\cite{Bernard12} In addition, SF-TDDFT systematically underestimates the gaps.
 Moreover, relative to conventional DFT, SF-TDDFT with B3LYP is actually less accurate overall, and even with BHHLYP the improvement is only marginal.
 These results clearly demonstrate that SF-TDDFT exhibits a much stronger functional dependence than conventional DFT.

 In contrast, TD$\Delta$SCF can incorporate exchange--correlation effects that are not properly captured by SF-TDDFT.
 As a result, it avoids the severe errors observed for SF-BLYP and is generally much less sensitive to the choice of functional, as is evident from Fig.~\ref{fig:st_gap}.
 It also yields better accuracy than SF-TDDFT for molecules dominated by essentially one-center diradical character (Table~\ref{tb:st_gap}).
-At the BHHLYP level, for example, the MAE is 4.69 kcal/mol for TD$\Delta$SCF, compared with 11.89 kcal/mol for SF-TDDFT.
-Remarkably, quite similar MAEs are obtained with BLYP (4.60 kcal/mol) and B3LYP (4.27 kcal/mol), indicating that the overall performance of TD$\Delta$SCF is only weakly dependent on the functional.
+At the BHHLYP level, for example, the MAE is 4.74 kcal/mol for TD$\Delta$SCF, compared with 11.67 kcal/mol for SF-TDDFT.
+Remarkably, quite similar MAEs are obtained with BLYP (4.82 kcal/mol) and B3LYP (4.41 kcal/mol), indicating that the overall performance of TD$\Delta$SCF is only weakly dependent on the functional.
 These results indicate that TD$\Delta$SCF is more reliable than SF-TDDFT for the present set of singlet--triplet gaps.

 At the same time, however, TD$\Delta$SCF shows a clear systematic tendency to overestimate $\Delta E_{\rm ST}$ relative to experiment for all systems and functionals examined, in contrast to SF-TDDFT.
 This implies that TD$\Delta$SCF systematically overestimates the singlet energy.
 This is likely because the lowest singlet state obtained by TD$\Delta$SCF depends strongly on the orbitals of the underlying $\Delta$SCF reference and is therefore not variationally optimized to the lowest-energy singlet solution, whereas the triplet state is fully optimized by a conventional open-shell SCF procedure.
 This systematic bias becomes particularly visible for $p$-benzyne, for which TD$\Delta$SCF predicts the wrong sign of $\Delta E_{\rm ST}$ with B3LYP and BHHLYP.